-Are you a small business, startup, or inventor and you have an idea, but aren’t sure if (or how) to proceed?
+Are you a small business, startup, or inventor and you have an idea for a product, but aren’t sure if (or how) to proceed?
 If so, it’s good to make an honest assessment now, before making costly investments or taking other unnecessary risks to get your idea off the ground.

 We see it all the time: people become so married to their ideas that they end up developing the wrong products — products the market doesn’t need.
 Even bigger companies occasionally come to us with a great idea and assumptions about how their idea fits into use cases, but we often find those assumptions to be incorrect.